nadeemlab/DeepLIIF/Registration/README.md

-### DeepLIIF: Deep-Learning Inferred Multiplex Immunofluoresence for IHC Quantification
+### DeepLIIF: Deep-Learning Inferred Multiplex Immunofluoresence for IHC Image Quantification

 © This code is made available for non-commercial academic purposes.